 Skilled volunteers cannot replace staff, but they can replace expensive outsourcing and outside consultants.
 They can help you reorganize, conduct an organizational audit, develop that data needed to help the board make organizational decisions, find ways to save money on essential services or help staff focus on what is most important in their jobs.

 Research has shown that nonprofits don't use skilled volunteers (also called pro bono work) as often as they should.
 Ask your local corporate foundations if they have a skilled volunteer program, or apply for a pro bono grant through the Taproot Foundation.

 The Corporation for National & Community Service has a toolkit to help nonprofits get ready to use skills-based volunteers.
 You can also post your openings for volunteers with professional skills at Catchafire, an online matching service.

 Don't Tolerate a Caste System in Your Office

 We have seen offices where the paid managers went out to lunch daily, usually together, while the clerical staff and volunteers ate egg salad sandwiches in the break room, meanwhile holding down the fort until the managers returned.
 What a way to make clerical staff and volunteers feel like second-class citizens.
 Find ways to be inclusive and make everyone feel that they are vital to something very important.

 Act Quickly When They Show Interest

 Volunteers have lots of opportunities in many organizations.
 Act quickly when they show an interest in yours, or they will go somewhere else.
 It is common for potential volunteers to receive poor vetting by nonprofit organizations.
-Either the volunteer manager is tone-deaf to what the volunteer says about his or her amount of time available (feeling overwhelmed is as frequent a reason for volunteer flight as feeling underutilized); or the volunteer receives a superficial interview that does not uncover abilities and experiences that could be clues in settling the volunteer into a rewarding situation.
+Either the volunteer manager is tone-deaf to what the volunteer says about his or her amount of time available (feeling overwhelmed is as frequent a reason for volunteer flight as feeling underutilized); or the volunteer receives a superficial interview that does not uncover abilities and experiences that could be clues to settling the volunteer into a rewarding situation.